dagster-io/dagster-cloud-action/CONTRIBUTING.md

 - GitHub: Deploy to a test organization in Dagster+ with both PEX and docker deployments.

 Hybrid:
-- GitHub: Create a new branch in the [Hooli repo](https://github.com/dagster-io/hooli-data-eng-pipelines) to update the release version.
+- GitHub: Create a new branch in the [Hooli repo](https://github.com/dagster-io/hooli-data-eng-pipelines) to update the tags with the new version in the CI/CD file.
 Push your changes and open a PR to test the deployment to Dagster+.

 # Step 5b.
 Iterate